locborgtus/mic/course/2_c/3_conditional.md

 Figure out exact change in addition to bills.

-Hint: remember to subtract the coins from the amount before continuing to the next coin type.
+* Hint: remember to subtract the coins from the amount before continuing to the next coin type.
+* Calculate the largest amount of coins the person has to carry, in addition to bills